prostep-ivip-e-V/vec/wiki/README.md

 report.
 As a result, a class relates to all diagrams where it is represented (but only in the same version of the recommendation) and vice versa.

+#### Creating Diagrams

+Visio like Diagrams can be created as SVG via [draw.io](https://draw.io).
+The WEB editor supports gitlab.com as backend for storage, so can load & save directly from a gitlab branch.

 ## Troubleshooting